AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Results

 \section{Results}

 Our catalogue of X-ray groups introduces additional properties to the optical group catalogues and allows us to look for a difference in the optical properties of groups depending on their X-ray selection.
-The common characteristics of the groups we can access are group luminosity $L_{\rm r}$, velocity dispersion $\sigma_{\rm v}$ and the location within the large scale structure, which we measure with luminosity density measured with 10~Mpc smoothing scale, named $D_{10}$ in \cite{Tempel2017}.
-In studying the scaling relations, we select the following order of parameters against which the study is done: $\sigma_v$, $L_X$, $L_r$.
-Once a property is selected as a base, it is normalised by a round value close to the median, to remove the degeneracy between the normalisation and the slope of the scaling relation. $L_X$ has been normalized by $10^{43}$ ergs s$^{-1}$, $L_r$ by $3.5\times10^{11}L_{solar}$ and $\sigma_v$ by 400 km s$^{-1}$.
-To account for the evolution of the scaling relations, we use $L_X E^{-1}_z$, $L_r E_z$.

-To study the scaling relations, we follow the Bayesian regression routine, \textit{linmix}, \citet{Kelly2007} using N=3 Gaussian components.
-Three regression parameter equations are used for calculating line fits in the \textit{linmix} routine:
+The common characteristics of the groups we can access are group luminosity, $L_{\rm r}$, velocity dispersion, $\sigma_{\rm v}$, and the location within the large-scale structure, which we have traced with the luminosity density measured with the 10~Mpc smoothing scale, named $D_{10}$ in \cite{Tempel2017}.
+In studying the scaling relations, we selected the following order of parameters against which the study is done: $\sigma_v$, $L_X$, and $L_r$.
+Once a property has been selected as a base, it is normalized by a round value close to the median, to remove the degeneracy between the normalization and the slope of the scaling relation.
+Here, $L_X$ has been normalized by $10^{43}$ erg s$^{-1}$, $L_r$ by $35\times10^{10}L_\odot$, and $\sigma_v$ by 400 km s$^{-1}$. {On the Y-axis, $L_r$ is in units of $10^{10} L_\odot$.} To account for the evolution of the scaling relations, we use $L_X E^{-1}_z$, $L_r E_z$.
+To study the scaling relations, we followed the Bayesian regression routine, \textit{linmix}, {from} \citet{Kelly2007} using N=3 Gaussian components.
+Three regression parameter equations were used for calculating line fits in the \textit{linmix} routine: